meghapsimatrix/simhelpers/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-*checking top-level files ...
-NOTE
-  Non-standard files/directories found at top level:
-    ‘_main.Rmd’ ‘libs’

-  They are the bibiliography and csl files.
-I added references in the README file.